Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 • Natural Breakdown: Beneficial microbes in the litter compost the chicken droppings, effectively “eating” the waste and binding the nitrogen, which prevents it from turning into ammonia.

 • Maintenance: Turn the litter daily or weekly with a pitchfork or rake to aerate it and incorporate fresh droppings.
-If the litter smells or gets matted, add more fresh, dry bedding.
+If the litter smells or matted, add more fresh, dry bedding.

 Top Tier: Litter Acidifiers and Adsorbents for Ammonia Control